icon

 When and where did you begin this sport?
 He began fencing in 1996 when he was a junior high school student.

 Why this sport?
 He was encouraged by one of his friends.
-His physical education teacher also encouraged him to take up fencing because he had long arms.
-He thought that sabre would be fit into his aggressive and short-tempered characteristics.
+His physical education teacher also invited him to take up fencing because he had long arms.
+He thought that sabre would fit his aggressive characteristics.
 "Sabre was my destiny."

-Club / Team Korea Sports Promotion Foundation: Korea
+Club / Team Korea Sports Promotion Foundation: Republic of Korea

 Handedness Right